cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 Distributed Elasticsearch aggregation with Apach Spark ......................................................

-In order to use Elasticsearch aggregation capabilities from Apache Spark, you must request Elassandra with a projection clause having the same CQL types as the returned aggregation results.
-Moreover, don't reuse the same column name more than once, otherwise you could get an **IndexOutOfBoundsException** while Apache Spark parse the result.
+In order to use Elasticsearch aggregation capabilities from Apache Spark, you must request a projection clause having the same CQL types as the returned aggregation results to Elassandra.
+Moreover, do not re-use the same column name more than once, otherwise you will get an **IndexOutOfBoundsException** while Apache Spark parses the result.
-In the following exemple, we used dummy columns count2, dc_power1, dc_power2 and dc_power3 to fit the aggregation results :
+In the following example, we used dummy columns count2, dc_power1, dc_power2 and dc_power3 to fit the aggregation results :

 .. code::